Properly Installed Insulation

 - Better Resale Position.
-The improved comfort, lower utility bills and improved durability of a properly installed insulation barrier can translate into higher resale value compared to less efficient homes.
+The improved comfort, lower utility bills and improved durability of a properly installed insulation barrier can translate into higher resale value than less efficient homes.

 Types of Insulation

 Blown-in Insulation is typically made from fiberglass or cellulose and is literally blown into the walls and attic through a large hose.
-Blown-in insulation should completely fill the wall cavities and be an even thickness throughout the attic.
+Blown-in insulation should fill the wall cavities and even thickness throughout the attic.

 Sprayed or Injected Foam Products are typically made from polyurethane or similar products and are injected or sprayed into cavities where they expand to the desired thickness.

 Rigid Insulation is typically made from polystyrene, polyurethane or polyisocyanurate foam, which is expanded or formed into large sheets.
-Rigid insulation can be used to provide a continuous thermal barrier in basements, crawlspaces and on exterior walls.
+Rigid insulation can provide a continuous thermal barrier in basements, crawlspaces and exterior walls.

 - This rebate is available for new construction projects and home improvement or retrofit projects.